-We are encouraged by the progress that has been made by local government but recognise that there remain significant challenges for authorities in meeting the principles of Best Value and reporting to service users and citizens.
-We expect continuing effort to improve and national and local reporting of performance information to become more embedded in authorities' performance management culture.
+The Commission is encouraged by the progress that has been made by local government but recognises that there remain significant challenges for councils in meeting the principles of Best Value and reporting to service users and citizens.
+Information about performance needs to be easily accessible and easily understood by citizens to enable them to assess their council's performance and compare its performance to similar councils.
+Good performance information is also an essential tool for all councillors.